-Undoubtedly, Jamaica has been renowned for having the best sprinters of all time, whether they remain here and compete for us or they migrate to other countries and compete for them.
+Undoubtedly, Jamaica has been renowned for having some of the best sprinters of all time, whether they remain here and compete for us, or migrate to other countries.

-Many persons have quipped that it has only to do with the fact that since there is now much stricter policies involved in the testing for enhancement drugs, the playing field has been leveled as persons are now performing on their natural strength and stamina.
+Many persons have quipped that it has only to do with the fact that since there are now much stricter policies involved in the testing for enhancement drugs, the playing field has been levelled as persons are now performing on their natural strength and stamina.

-This question has been on the lips of many individuals since the last decade and a number of researches have been done, but there are still shades of gray on all of them as to the answer to the question.
+This question has been on the lips of many individuals for more than a decade and research has been done, but there are still shades of grey in each as to the answer to this question.

-This is so because what researchers have found is not something unique to Jamaicans, but also to a number of West Indians, but are all of us sprinters?
+This is so because what researchers have found is not something unique to Jamaicans, it is common in many West Indians.
+But are all of us sprinters?
 Are all of us top runners?
-Some of us don’t even walk let alone run, hence the gray shades to the responses for me.
+Some of us don’t even walk, let alone run, hence the grey shades to the responses for me.

-However, giving credence to some of the researches because they are conducted by reputable researchers, we can take their ideas into consideration for ourselves and form our own judgments at to what may be factual and what may be fiction.
+However, giving credence to some of the research because they are conducted by reputable researchers, we can consider their ideas for ourselves and form our own judgments as to what may be factual and what may be fiction.

 In fact, some of the suggestions put forward contradict others as well as put a different spin on others.

-One reason put forward looked at the diet and posture of the black people and even those with the Sickle Cell trait.
+One reason put forward is the diet and posture of black people, even those with the Sickle Cell trait.

-This school of thought attributes our prowess on the track to the diet of yam and banana where the yam produces Hypo Steroids which acts as a stimulus and green banana produces phytate which keeps replenishing the energy used up.
+This school of thought attributes our prowess on the track, to the diet of yam and banana, where the yam produces Hypo Steroids which act as a stimulus and green banana produces phytate which keeps replenishing the energy used up.

-The professor responsible for this research also alludes to the fact that the training from early childhood trough to high school then on to the bigger leagues, the dedication of the athletes and the physical structure of the individuals are factors that helps them to run fast.
+The professor responsible for this research also alludes to the fact that the training from early childhood through to high school and then on to the bigger leagues, the dedication of the athletes and the physical structure of the individuals are factors that helps them to run fast.

 Another reason is that coaches scout out individuals from a young age and start them off on a training programme, thus ruling out the medical factors.